How to avoid getting sick in India

 This article isn’t about scaring people off India, nor is it to say that India is worse than many other countries in the world where getting sick from food or water is also highly possible.
 It’s also not intended just for people who don’t travel in a luxurious style.
 Getting sick in India can happen just as easily to those who are on luxury tours or staying in five-star hotels and eating in five-star locations.

-Our aim with this article is to ensure that potential travellers have accurate information about the possibility of getting sick in India and where possible, if possible, how to avoid it.
+Our aim with this guide is to ensure that potential travellers have accurate information about the possibility of getting sick in India and where possible, if possible, how to avoid it.
 There’s no point covering up that these situations do happen.
-Being sick whilst travelling can ruin your entire holiday, or at least make it really uncomfortable.
+Being sick while travelling can ruin your entire holiday or at least make it really uncomfortable.

 We know!
-During our trip to India, we were both sick on several occasions, despite doing everything we could to ensure this didn’t happen.
+We were both sick on several occasions during our trip to India, despite doing everything we could to ensure this didn’t happen.

 Unless you are feeling adventurous, don’t run the gauntlet.
 Take these simple precautions to ensure illness doesn’t get the better of you in India, and you can enjoy travelling in this interesting country.

 If you want to eat street food in India, we recommend doing a tour with a reputable street food tour.
-Here’s a video of our tour.
-We wouldn’t have done it any other way.
+Here’s a video of the tour we did.
+It was fabulous, and we wouldn’t have done it any other way.
+You can book this tour here.

 - Wipe over your cutlery if you are able before using them.
 Better still, take your own travel cutlery.